yildiztugba/word-list/.github/PULL_REQUEST_TEMPLATE/code-review.md

 <br>

 - [ ] procedures have a JSDoc comment
+- [ ] the function name matches the file name
 - [ ] procedures _is not_ used as a callback to `.addEventListener` anywhere in the program
 - [ ] functions from `/logic` or `/procedures` may be imported and called
 - [ ] functions from `/handlers` may be imported and attached to the DOM with event listeners
 - [ ] data from `/data.js` may be imported and used
+- [ ] procedures must be used in more than one place (otherwise you don't need a separate function)
 - [ ] procedures may read and write to the DOM
 - [ ] procedures may return values to be used later in the program